lizkenyon/video-script-template/educational-video-script-template.md

 - [ ] Can a point be clarified with a graphic?
 - [ ] Am I using real world examples to clarify points?
 - [ ] Am I adding irrelevant information as filler that should be removed?
-- [ ] Do I have two many new points that can be broken into multiple videos?
+- [ ] Do I have too many new points that can be broken into multiple videos?